chenxiao2402/FocusHour/README.md

 ## DESCRIPTION

 An iOS app that helps you focus and enjoy studying.
-An immature immitation of "Forest"
+Under review by Apple.....

 <br/>